slgstudio/TItanic/README.md

 Clock - Displays the current time.
 Useful for counting down the hours of class.

 Fake Glitch - Displays glitched text.
-Useful for pranks or messing with your teacher.\
+Useful for pranks or messing with your teacher.

 ## Instructions

+Select TITANIC from the program menu on your calculator to run TItanic.
+Or, use this command:
+'''
+prgmTITANIC
+'''

 Press [ON] to stop anytime in TItanic.